 Meaningful work isn’t given to us.
 Meaningful work is a work of art.
 We create meaningful work day in and day out.
 Or, put differently, we infuse our work with meaning.
 It involves what you do and how you do it.
 If you take small steps each day toward creating meaning in your work, you will express and define who you are in the meaning you create.

 If you have a formal leadership position, your job is to create meaning for your team and organization.
 Even if you don’t have a formal leadership position, you can still create meaning for your team through your contributions and the way you approach your work.
 There are two compelling reasons why you should do this.

-Meaning contributes to the well-being of your co-workers and your team as a whole, which is intrinsically valuable.
+1. First, It contributes to the well being of your co-workers and your team as a whole, which is intrinsically valuable.

 Here are two tips to help you create meaningful work starting today.

-Here is an exercise that will give you some clues as to your core motivations.
+Here is an exercise that give you some clues as to your core motivations.

 Here’s to infusing your work with meaning this week!
 Let me know how it goes.

-If you found this post helpful, please share it with your friends, family and colleagues.
+If this was helpful, please share it with your friends, family and colleagues.

 For more insights on living and leading with connection, click the button below to join my newsletter.
 As a welcome gift for joining, I invite you to take my free MCORE quiz, discover your #1 motivation, and elevate performance and meaning in your work and relationships.